swisschain/Sirius.Api.Docs/source/includes/_api_usage.md

   - `nextUrl` (string) - relative URL of the next items page.
   - `items` (array[object]) - the array of the queried items.

-## Decimal type
+## Decimal number

-Here you can see how to manage `decimal` types (Price, Volume, Amount, etc) in API contract.
+Here you can see how `decimal` numbers are presented (Price, Volume, Amount, etc) in API contract.

-In the `gRPC API` contract, the `decimal` type is presented as a `string` type, with a textual representation of the number.
-This is done in order to avoid issues with the non-strict precision `double` type.

-In the `Rest API` contact, the decimal type is presented as a number with strict precision.
+In the `Rest API`, the decimal type is presented as a number with strict precision.

-> Example with decimal type
+> Decimal number example

 ```json
 {